tornikeo/tornikeo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m a full-stack machine learning engineer.
-My work is researching :microscope:, deploying :robot: and explaining :bar_chart:, as quickly as possible.
+My work is researching, deploying and explaining, as quickly as possible.

 I'm especially skilled in independently creating AI-based web-services from scratch, using low-cost GPU providers.
 This is especially helpful for startups and small-to-mid-sized companies looking for PoC AI tools.